adobefireworks/commands/README.md

 #Fireworks Commands

 ### About
-This is a commands repository for developers as a reference to do extension development and use them for the extra workflows.
+This is a commands repository as a reference for extensions development or use them in Fireworks.

 ### Install
   1. Open "\Fireworks CS6\Configurations\Commands"